jadgle/cayo_simulator/README.md

   </tr>
 </table>

-A full slide presentation of the project can be found [https://drive.google.com/file/d/1ypP5nySXio4Vw6qAMAJgTtWr8CADpW8S/view?usp=sharing](at this link).
+A full slide presentation of the project can be found [at this link](https://drive.google.com/file/d/1ypP5nySXio4Vw6qAMAJgTtWr8CADpW8S/view?usp=sharing).